arunapiravi/CouchMetaSuite/README.md

     				                   destination as well
-    parallelFrontEnds		        ...leave at false for now, to_be_implemented: Front end to run parallely on source and destination if set to true
+    parallelFrontEnds		        ...leave at false for now, to_be_implemented: Front end to run parallely on source and destination if set to true doVerify                        ...to run or to not run verification module write-date-to-file              ...to write or to not write all data content to log files in verification module

 ORDER OF EXECUTION: